Musk accuses Twitter of fraud as buyout battle escalates

-SAN FRANCISCO, Aug 6 — Elon Musk has accused Twitter of fraud, alleging the social media platform misled him about key aspects of its business before he agreed to a US$44 billion (RM196 billion) buyout, as their court fight heats up.
+SAN FRANCISCO, July 7 — Elon Musk has accused Twitter of fraud, alleging the social media platform misled him about key aspects of its business before he agreed to a US$44 billion (RM195.83 billion) buyout, as their court fight heats up.

 The Tesla boss lodged the claim as he fights back against Twitter’s lawsuit seeking to force him to close the deal, which he has tried to cancel.